 |Pearson BTEC Level 3 National Extended Diploma (first teaching from September 2016)||MMP|

 |Access to HE Diploma||Pass Access to HE Diploma with a minimum 74 UCAS Tariff points.|

 |International Baccalaureate Diploma Programme||24 points|

-GCSE grade D or grade 3 in English Language and GCSE grade C or grade 4 in Mathematics.
-Level 2 Functional Skills English also accepted.
+GCSE grade D/3 in English Language or Level 2 Functional Skills English and GCSE grade C/4 in Mathematics.